Can I get a credit card with bad credit?

 Whilst most credit cards for bad credit come with lower credit limits, it’s still important to choose a card that offers a limit that meets your needs.
 Keep in mind that maintaining a low credit utilisation ratio (the amount of credit you’re using compared to your credit limit) is crucial for improving your credit score.

-Though rewards should not be your primary focus when choosing a credit card for bad credit, some cards do offer cashback or other perks.
+Though rewards shouldn’t be your primary focus when choosing a credit card for bad credit, some cards do offer cashback or other perks.
 If you’re able to find a card with rewards that also has favourable interest rates and fees, it could be a good option.

 Tips for using your credit card responsibly

-Once you’ve obtained a credit card with bad credit, it’s essential to use it responsibly to rebuild your credit score.
-Here are some tips to help you achieve this:
+Once you’ve got a credit builder card, it’s important to use it wisely to help rebuild your credit score.
+We’ve rounded up some tips to help you achieve this:

-Your payment history is the most significant factor in determining your credit score.
-Always make your credit card payments on time, as even one late payment can negatively impact your score.
+Whether it’s household utilities or credit repayments, your payment history is the most significant factor in determining your credit score.
+Always make your credit card repayments on time, as even one late repayment can negatively impact your score.
 Consider setting up automatic payments or reminders to ensure that you never miss a due date.

 Credit utilisation refers to the percentage of your available credit that you’re using.
 It’s recommended to keep your credit utilisation below 30%.
 For example, if your credit limit is £1,000, try to keep your balance below £300.
-This shows lenders that you’re managing your credit responsibly.
+This shows lenders that you’re managing your credit responsibly, and you’re not dependent on borrowing.

-Each time you apply for a credit card, it results in a hard inquiry on your credit report, which can temporarily lower your credit score.
-To avoid this, limit the number of credit card applications you submit.
+Each time you apply for a credit card, you’ll receive a hard inquiry on your credit report, which can temporarily lower your credit score.
+To avoid this, limit the number of credit card applications you submit in a short period of time.
 The key is to focus on using the card you have responsibly before considering additional credit.

 Whilst it’s important to make at least the minimum payment each month, paying more can help you pay off your balance faster and reduce the amount of interest you pay over time.
 If possible, aim to pay off your balance in full each month to avoid interest charges altogether.